L1nf3ng/Sublist3r/README.md

--e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file -h            | --help        | show the help message and exit
+-e            | --engines     | Specify a comma-separated list of search engines -o            | --output      | Save the results to text file -h            | --help        | show the help message and exit -dt           | --detect      | detect webservers existence by result list -od           | --outods      | define ods path to store results with more information

 ### Examples